 Deciding the Rental Terms

 Next, you and the landlord negotiate the rental term and in effect the rental prices.
-Since the price is already determined at the time of selecting the agreement, now it’s time you both decide how soon the payments will end.
+Since the price is already determined at the time of selecting the agreement, its time you both decide how soon the payments will end.

-It is well advised to take your real estate agent with you at this meeting to ensure you don’t end up drawing the short stick.
-The goal should be to set rental prices that you can afford and at the same time, having a good financial position at the end to be able to make the final payment.
+It is well advised that you take your real estate agent with you at this meeting.
+The goal should be to set rental prices that you can afford.
+At the same time, having a good financial position at the end to be able to make the final payment.

 Defining Maintenance & Renovation/Remodeling Roles

 After agreeing upon the rental term and prices, settle who will be responsible for maintenance.
 This mostly depends on you, whether you want to do the maintenance yourself, dealing with an outside source, or if you want or have the landlord keep with maintaining the property.

 Most people choose to be responsible for maintenance themselves, gaining the freedom to do with the place as they please, including remodel, without the permission of the landlord.

 Signing the Agreement

 Once everything is finalized, it’s time to sign the deed.
-Let your agent go through the agreement to ensure that everything is in order and your favor.
-You should only sign the agreement if you are feeling fully confident in the deal and going through the rent-to-own process.
+Let your agent go through the agreement to ensure that everything is in order and in your favor.
+You should only sign the agreement if you are feeling confident in the deal.

 - There is no significant down payment, thus letting you build equity for the final payment.

-- You can apply for a mortgage at the time of the final payment (which could be much lower than the full price of the property).
+- You can apply for a mortgage at the time of the final payment.

 - You and the seller can agree on how much rent you’ll pay and for how long.

 - No buyers’ competition, so you won’t have to outbid anyone at the time of purchase.

 - You might have to take on maintenance charges (which is not a bad thing in everybody’s eyes).